abao929/personal-site/README.md

 ## [Playground](https://abao929.github.io/html/playground/)

 Somewhere hidden in the recesses of the site is a ["playground"](https://abao929.github.io/html/playground/) of sorts.
 I didn't know what to name it, but it's essentially just smaller snippets of stuff that I wanted to learn/mess around with.
+I'll get around to styling this page one day.

 ### Case Study: [Forms](https://abao929.github.io/html/playground/forms/forms.html)